ralphcajipe/ralphcajipe/README.md

 I care deeply about writing software for human-centered means, in the way humans will appreciate that intelligent computers can help humanity that feels magical — or previously unrealistic for them.

-With a passion for tech and startups, I'm on a mission to build useful computer technologies for humanity.
+I'm on a mission to build useful computer technologies for humanity.

 ## 📚My education